 "Students must learn mathematics with understanding, actively building new knowledge from experience and prior knowledge . . .
-Learning with understanding is essential to enable students to solve new kinds of problems they will inevitably face in the future." -Principles and Standards for School Mathematics, National Council of Teachers of Mathematics, pages 20 - 21
+Learning with understanding is essential to enable students to solve new kinds of problems they will inevitably face in the future." -Principles and Standards for School Mathematics, National Council of Teachers of Mathematics, pages 20 - 21.

-OTM 223 focuses on implementing high-quality instructional materials (HQIM) and methods of instruction in mathematics for aspiring educators pursuing a PK-5 teaching certification.
+This course focuses on implementing high-quality instructional materials (HQIM) and methods of instruction in mathematics for aspiring educators pursuing a PK-5 teaching certification.
 As this course is a corequisite to the Origins and Application of Numbers and Operations, Origins and Applications of Algebraic Thinking, and Geometry, Data & Probability, candidates will not only be learning the mathematical practices but will be engaged in implementing high-yield instructional methods utilization of available materials and techniques.
 A mathematics content course for prospective elementary school teachers.
 Topics include problem-solving, numeration systems, real numbers, number theory, geometry, probability, statistics, and algebra.
 Math manipulatives are used in this course.
-In-person field experience while taking this course is required.
+In-